AwesomenessXP/niche-ify/README.md

 ## Fix
 Due to the asynchronous nature of promises, the processing time of each request varied greatly.
 I had my counter set up to increment by indexing *after* an API request, leading to all kinds of problems, such as artists having incorrect follower counts.
 In other words, the indexes in the array didn't line up in a loop that had asynchronous calls.
 To get the correct artist, I added another api request to each artist's data, and then get their name.
 This means that each iteration of the loop is independent, and doesn't depend on an outside array.

+# 1/15/23
+I haven't worked on this project in a while (because of school), but I will be focusing on fixing 429 errors that I get when initially calling the API requests.
+I will have to use some kind of back-off/retry strategy.
+The hardest part about this is that I can't replicate the behavior after a few tries, because then spotify can handle all of it.
+The problem my app has is that it spams requests when looping through each artist/related artist, and is the source of my current problems.

+## Things I need to work on:
+- start designing the UI
+- restructure the schema for the DB (some are up to 2MB, which I want to avoid), improve query delay
+- after all of this is done, work on user features (adding niche-ified playlist to spotify, creating a new schema in the DB)